MKom-Sama/WakeOverWebsite/README.md

 # WakeOverWebsite
-Arduino Code that lets you wake your PC from anywhere when you open the site.
+Arduino Code that lets you turn your PC on from anywhere when you open the site.
 WOW for short :)

 * Website is on port 80 once accessed magic packets will be sent from the arduino to the network.
 * Change the target Mac Address and you're good to go.